wasmvision/wasmvision/README.md

 ### Windows

-You can download the latest release for Windows by looking under [Releases](https://github.com/wasmvision/wasmvision/releases) then clicking on the latest release.
+Download the latest release for Windows under [Releases](https://github.com/wasmvision/wasmvision/releases) by clicking on the latest release.

 Under the "Assets" click on the link for "wasmvision-windows-amd64".